The Devil Judge: Development

 The drama, which was originally planned to run for 20 episodes instead of 16, is written by former judge Moon Yoo-seok.
 In June 2018, during the airing of the second half of his first drama, Ms. Hammurabi, Moon began to think about what it would be like to write about a judge with completely opposite tones and ways.
 He then talked about his idea with actor Ji Sung, imagining a judge who would join Batman and Joker together.

 The setting of the series was inspired by the outbreak of the COVID-19 pandemic and by the "terrifying" changes that occurred in the world, defined by Moon as scarier than the virus itself: after seeing patients in hospices in Spain die because they were abandoned by nurses, the global economy collapsing in an instant, the world population struggling to make ends meet, the advent of fanatical groups attacking Congress, and the president of the United States of America treating doctors' advice as fake news, he decided to do a "thought experiment" similar to Black Mirror and V for Vendetta about what the world of the future would have been like if such a chaotic situation continued.

-The characters of The Devil Judge moves in a hypothetical dystopian Republic of Korea in which, two years after a mysterious epidemic, the deterioration of the economy, the rapid growth of unemployment and the feeling of not being safe have accelerated the polarization of the city and transformed the suburbs into slums destined for the collapsing poor class, while the center of the city is inhabited by the wealthiest social classes.
+The characters of The Devil Judge moves in a hypothetical dystopian South Korea in which, two years after a mysterious epidemic, the deterioration of the economy, the rapid growth of unemployment and the feeling of not being safe have accelerated the polarization of the city and transformed the suburbs into slums destined for the collapsing poor class, while the center of the city is inhabited by the wealthiest social classes.
 Amplified by the media and political power, the anger of the population has led to a society dominated by violence, extremism and hatred towards its leaders, and it has become impossible to think of uniting in solidarity to find a solution; for this reason, the "devil" judge Kang Yo-han, who punishes evil without scruples, is designated by the population as the hero who will save them and through whom to vent discontent and anger.